I. MISSION

 iii.
 Voting

-a.
-Each delegate is granted one vote.
+1. Each registered delegate is granted one vote.

-e.
-A failure to vote by a Staff Assembly member who is present at a meeting, either in person or virtually, shall be recorded as an abstention.
+5. A failure to vote by a Staff Assembly member who is present at a meeting, either in person or virtually, shall be recorded as an abstention.

 III.
 MEETINGS OF THE ASSEMBLY